 Palliative Care is an area of healthcare that focuses on relieving and preventing the suffering of patients.
-Palliative treatment/care is appropriate for sufferers in all disease stages, it is not just for people who are nearing the end of life.
+Palliative treatment/care is appropriate for sufferers in all stages of a life threatening disease journey, it is not just for people who are nearing the end of life.

 Palliative Care utilises a multi-disciplinary approach to a sufferer’s care, relying on input from physicians, pharmacists, nurses, chaplains, social workers, psychologists and other allied professionals in formulating a plan of care to relieve suffering in all areas of a patient’s life.
 This multidisciplinary approach allows the palliative care team to address physical, emotional, spiritual, and social concerns that arise from suffering an illness.

 Treatments and medications are said to have a palliative effect if they relieve symptoms without having a curative effect on the underlying disease or cause.
 They can include:

 - Using morphine, methadone, or other drugs to treat the pain associated with mesothelioma or another asbestos related disease;

 - Devising and providing specialist dietary requirements;

 - Treating sores and wounds such as bed sores etc.; and

 - Supplying oxygen to help ease breathlessness (if needed and deemed appropriate by the treating physician).